 They also tell you how much money would likely need to be spent to heat and light a property.
 If this is too expensive and the EPC rating is failing, the landlord could be asked to conduct improvements so tenants don’t have to pay so much in bills.

 As well as this, an EPC will tell tenants and landlords what their carbon footprint is like which is a good metric to have if they care about offsetting these emissions.
 Important in protecting the world against climate change and regulating the UK’s net carbon footprint

 How to improve your building’s energy efficiency

-There are a variety of ways to improve a building’s energy efficiency with some of the most common ways to reduce the amount of heat lost in the property through installing insulation like triple-glazed windows or insulation in the walls.
+There are a variety of ways to improve a building’s energy efficiency and this is becoming more important after new regulations in 2020 with some of the most common ways to reduce the amount of heat lost in the property through installing insulation like triple-glazed windows or insulation in the walls.

 A landlord can also make amendments to the equipment in a property.
 For example, installing energy-efficient light bulbs like LEDs or making sure the boiler doesn’t waste heat because of blocked pipes or being outdated.
 One of the more modern ways is to install a smart meter which will heat a property efficiently at the right times of the day.

 Domestic EPC certificates must meet the minimum requirement for domestic properties.
 These requirements are laid out within a standard called the Domestic Minimum Energy Efficiency Standard (MEES).